magnusrodseth/docker-course/README.md

 A **virtual machine**, or VMs for short, is an absatraction of a machine or physical hardware.
 Using VMs, we can _run apps in isolated environments_.
 However, each VM _needs a full OS to function_.
 This causes it to be _slow to start_ and quite _resource intensive_.

 A **container** is an isolated environment for running an application.
 As with VMs, containers also allow us to _run multiple apps in isolation_.
 Additionally, they are _lightweight_ and _use the OS of the host_.
 Because the OS already runs on the host, a container can _start relatively quickly_.
-Container also need _less hardware resources_.
+Containers also require _less hardware resources_.
 In theory, using containers, we can run thousands of containers side by side on one host.

 #### Docker Architecture